The James Bond Tie : Grenadine / Garza Tie

 Sean Connery's James Bond is a man of great class and elegance who has become an icon of good taste starting from the garza / grenadine tie which we have learned to appreciate, thanks to him.

 The History of the Garza / Grenadine Tie

-Garza or grenadine is a fascinating and mysterious fabric, which are produced exclusively on the shores of Lake Como.
+Garza or grenadine is a light, fascinating silk fabric woven exclusively on Lake Como's shores.
 Here the gauze is woven according to tradition on wooden looms that allow the movement of the individual threads to create complex projects.

 In particular, today everyone knows the Grenadine tie.
 The warp and weft overlap in a traditional pattern, after which the creation of grenadine gauze involves a third dimension that is intertwined with the previous threads.
 The result is a lightweight fabric that facilitates the passage of light, as can be seen firsthand by purchasing Wilmok grenadine ties.

 If today we have lost the habit of using gauze to create tailored clothes, grenadine has become one of the most luxurious fabrics to give life to ties.
 Few people know that garza ties are not only in silk, but also in wool, cashmere and shantung silk or are offered in various combinations of materials.
 The colors are also many and different, as can be seen in Wilmok's rich collection.

 Today on the market there are two types of grenadine ties, the Garza grossa and the Garza fina.
 The garza grossa has a more visible motif than the fine garza and in addition to these two variants, the garza di prometeo and the granting finta also exist.

 Today, grenadine is one of the most luxurious materials for creating a tie and the garza / grenadine tie becomes an inevitable accessory on formal occasions.
 It is no coincidence that this tie has been associated with famous movie stars: think of Sean Connery in James Bond, Tommy Shelby in Peaky Blinders and Frank Underwood in House of Cards.